gpuweb/cts/docs/intro/life_of.md

 Anyone with access should do this eagerly, to ensure no testing ideas are forgotten.
 (And if you don't have access, just file a regular issue.)

-1. Enter a draft issue with "Status" "New (not in repo)" is in the [CTS project tracker](https://github.com/orgs/gpuweb/projects/3) with any available info (notes/plans to ensure full test coverage of the change).
+1. Enter a draft issue with "Status: New (not in repo)" in the [CTS project tracker](https://github.com/orgs/gpuweb/projects/3) with any available info (notes/plans to ensure full test coverage of the change).
 The source of this may be: